 Who's in charge of MITG&SP?

 The short and simple answer is, the Executive Committee.
-As of May 2014, the officers of the Executive Committee are:
+The officers of the Executive Committee are:

 - Secretary: Rossana Chung C